jarondlk/jaronchai-blog/pages/resume.markdown

 ## Experience

+**Junior AI Researcher**, *Data Science and Analytics Laboratory*, Thai-Nichi Institute of Technology\
+Nov 2022 – Present | Bangkok, Thailand

-**Teaching Assistant**,
+**Teaching Assistant**, *for Engineering Mechanical Design Course*, Thai-Nichi Institute of Technology\
-Thai-Nichi Institute of Technology Nov 2021 – Mar 2022 | Bangkok, Thailand
+Nov 2021 – Mar 2022 | Bangkok, Thailand

 - Assisted the professor to help students learn content for DGE 110: Engineering Graphics and Design
 - Tasked with creating homework assignments for students and supervising each student's assignments and projects.